kotlin-graphics/mary/README.md

 - #### Maven Central

-Maven Central is, unfortunately, a pain to setup and Nexus is too slow, up to 20s for a simple platform and 10m for a proper project, with several projects and up to tens pushes a day, all these times eat too much precious developing time, which, in my case, is quite scarce.
+Maven Central is, unfortunately, a pain to setup and Nexus is too slow, up to 20s for a simple platform and 10m for a proper project, with several projects and up to tens pushes a day, all these overheads eat too much precious developing time, which, in my case, is quite scarce.

 - #### Jitpack